Pacific School's New Home Study Program - Frequently Asked Questions

 - Arts and Special Studies (art, drama, dance, music, skills and crafts, cooking, other applied arts, etc.)

-- Physical Education (exercise, sports, etc.)
+- Physical Education (exercise, sports, health topics, etc.)

 While documentation must be in a form approved by the teacher and district, there is flexibility in the types of activities that qualify for each of these areas.
 Ways to document work include: